otrv4/otrv4/otrv4.md

 ### Encrypted messages in DAKE's messages

 One message of XZDH allows participants to attach an encrypted message to it.
-This message will be referred as "attached encrypted message":
+This message will be referred as "attached encrypted message".

 Note that if a data message arrives prior to the Auth-I or the Non-Interactive-Auth message, this data message will be ignored.
 An attached